cdepillabout/termonad/README.md

 ### Mac OS X

-(*currently no instructions available.  please send PR if you get termonad to build.*)
+(*currently no instructions available.  please send a PR adding instructions if you get termonad to build.*)

 ### Windows

-(*currently no instructions available.  please send PR if you get termonad to build.*)
+(*currently no instructions available.  please send a PR adding instructions if you get termonad to build.*)

 ## How to use Termonad